Convert 80 Celsius To Fahrenheit

 The formula °F = (°C × 9/5) + 32 is not arbitrary; it's derived from the relationship between the Celsius and Fahrenheit scales.
 Let's break down each part:

 • + 32: This adds the offset to account for the difference in the zero points.
-Water freezes at 0°C and 32°F. This means that the Fahrenheit scale starts 32 degrees lower than the Celsius scale.
-Therefore, we add 32 to adjust for this difference.
+Water freezes at 0°C and 32°F. What this tells us is the Fahrenheit scale starts 32 degrees lower than the Celsius scale.
+Which means, we add 32 to adjust for this difference.

 Understanding this breakdown allows for a more profound grasp of the conversion process, moving beyond mere memorization of the formula.